tfilo/my-plant-diary/README.md

 #### Manage users

 - `POST: /api/user/register` - register new user
-- `GET: /api/user/activate/{token}` - activate new user using activationToken from email
+- `PUT: /api/user/activate` - activate new user using activationToken from email
 - `PUT: /api/user` - update user
 - `GET: /api/user` - get logged user
-- `DELETE: /api/user` - delete logged user
+- `DELETE: /api/user` - delete logged user by username and password (just for verification that user is sure what account is deleting)